History of Mana Island

 Mana Island is one of Wellington’s oldest preserved marine terraces.
 Formed during an interglacial period 200,000 years ago, it now sits 398 feet above sea level at its higher northern end and 291 feet at the southern end.

 The island provides shelter to many special insects, reptiles, birds and plants.
 Its surrounding waters have an abundant sea life.
-The island’s giant weta, deinacrida rugosa, is believed to be the world’s heaviest insect.
-The MacGregor Skink can be found in the shingle on the beaches, and the gold stripe gecko can be found in the flaxes in the wetland.
-There are 39 bird species on the island, which have the added chance of survival due to their rodent-free domain.
+The island’s Cook Strait giant weta, deinacrida rugosa, is believed to be the world’s heaviest insect.
+The McGregor skink can be found in the shingle on the beaches, and the gold stripe gecko can be found in the flaxes in the wetland.
+There are 39 bird species on the island, which have the added chance of survival due to it being a rodent-free domain.
 The endangered Cooks scurvy grass, ngaio, taupata, manuka and kanuka all contribute to Mana’s floral diversity.

 900-1100 Tini-Maruiwi, Waitaha and the Ngati-Mamoe tribes from Old Polynesia are all in the greater Wellington area hunting moa and other birds, and fishing.